Sadhavithapa/supermarketApplication/README.md

 This application is for SUPERMARKET BILLING .
 Providing customers a way for easy checkout with standing in long queues, instead thye can directlly use this application to generate bill - by adding products to the cart in the application and later just pay at time of checkout .
 Customer can search of item , find thier location (eg. aisle 4a), add item to cart , remove item etc.

+For the backend we used Firebase which is Google's mobile platform that helps you quickly develop high-quality apps and used to grow your business.
+It was used to store the details of our products, User informations, login details and other things.

 ## Getting Started